Back to top

 Shell shell = new Shell(display);

-// same size
+// of different size

 GridLayout layout = new GridLayout(2, false);

-// set the layout of the shell
+// set the layout to the shell

 shell.setLayout(layout);

-// Create a label and a button
+// create a label and a button

 Label label = new Label(shell, SWT.NONE);